Hong Kong Life

 Resident pharmacist

-Most high-paying jobs are in specialty fields
+Most high-paying jobs are in specialty fields!

 Given the keen demand for subjects with good career prospects, are you confident about your child's chosen discipline?